sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Tables_input_tables_use_cases/input_tables_use_cases.md

 <img src="assets/it7a.png" width="400"/>

-Many products have not been sold online yet so right click on the first cell with a null and select `Exclude null`:
+Many products have not been sold online yet, so right click on the first cell with a null and select `Exclude null`:

 <img src="assets/it8.png" width="400"/>